 RU-1

-Minimum Lot Area (See Section 5250 for minimum lot area requirements for a Conservation Development) Using the Soil Categorization Table on the following page, each lot created after July 1, 2018 shall have an area of not less than 2.0 acres for Class A soils, 3.0 acres for Class B soils, and 5.0 acres for Class C soils.
+Minimum Lot Area Using the Soil Categorization Table on the following page, each lot created after July 1, 2018 shall have an area of not

+(See Section 6700 for minimum lot area requirements for a Conservation Development) less than 2.0 acres for Class A soils, 3.0 acres for Class B soils, and 5.0 acres for Class C soils.

-On-site investigation by a Commission approved soil scientist is required for determining minimum lot size and suitability of limitation for any intended use.
+joi a conscivation Development, On-site investigation by a Commission approved soil scientist is required for determining minimum lot size and suitability of limitation for any intended use.

 In the event that a lot shall have more than one class of soil, the location of the septic system shall determine which class of soil shall be applicable.
 For any proposed subdivision, each lot thereon shall be treated as an individual lot.

 Minimum Square Each lot created after July 1, 2018 shall be of such shape that a square with 200 feet on each side will fit on the lot with one side of the square along the required front yard setback.

 Minimum Front Yard Setback 40 Feet

 Minimum Side Yard Setback 30 Feet

 Minimum Rear Yard Setback 30 Feet

 Maximum Coverage

 Principal Building 10 %

 Principal Building and Accessory Buildings 15%

 Maximum Building Height

 Principal Building 30 Feet

 Accessory Buildings (if guest house or detached accessory dwelling) 30 Feet

 Other Accessory Buildings 20 Feet